CodeAIx-site/.github/profile/README.md

 - **CodeAIx** is dedicated to efficient code execution, real-time feedback, and robust error monitoring in a highly responsive and modern interface.
 It is ideal for developers who need to quickly test, run, and debug their code.
 - **CodeAIx+** elevates this experience with advanced tools for code analysis, debugging, and quality assessment.
 With features like automatic language recognition and in-depth performance metrics powered by Google Gemini, it provides developers with the insights needed to optimize and secure their code at a granular level.

-Together, these models form a versatile, secure, and collaborative platform that addresses the full spectrum of development needs, from rapid code execution to detailed code analysis and debugging, ensuring that developers have the right tools at every stage of the software development lifecycle.
+Together, these models form a versatile, secure, and collaborative platform that addresses the full spectrum of basic development needs, from rapid code execution to detailed code analysis and debugging, ensuring that developers have the right tools at every stage of the software development lifecycle.